GauravBhavsar9/Genius-Utils/README.md

 --> Character Counting
 --> Remove Extra Spaces
 --> Convert To Upper Case .
---> Convert The Text To Lower Case .
+--> Convert The Text To Lower Case.